StanfordHCI/instructor-insights/README.md

 Current Capabilities
 --------------------

-Right now, the script produces three graphs.
-Here are sample graphs from the first three assignments of the HCI class.
+Right now, the script produces three graphs that show self-staff agreement, self-peer agreement, and self-peer correlation.
+Here are [sample graphs](https://github.com/StanfordHCI/instructor-insights/tree/master/output) from the HCI class.

 How do I get these charts for my own class?
 ----